tpill90/steam-lancache-prefill/README.md

 You can also find us at the [**LanCache.NET** Discord](https://discord.com/invite/BKnBS4u), in the `#steam-prefill` channel.

-# Additional Documentation
+# Want to Contribute?

-- Interested in compiling the project from source?
-See [Development Setup Guide](https://tpill90.github.io/steam-lancache-prefill/dev-guides/Compiling-from-source/)
+There is additional documentation over on the project wiki that can help you get started!
+Interested in modifying and compiling the project from source?
+See [Compiling From Source](https://tpill90.github.io/steam-lancache-prefill/dev-guides/Compiling-from-source/).
+Noticed something in the documentation needs updating?
+See [Working With Project Documentation](https://tpill90.github.io/steam-lancache-prefill/dev-guides/mkdocs-setup/)

 # Acknowledgements